Albert R. Newsome: Academia

 In 1923, Newsome returned to UNC as an assistant professor.
 In 1926, he accepted a post as the Secretary of the NC Historical Commission, now called the State Department of Archives and History.

 Newsome returned to University of North Carolina at Chapel Hill in 1936, when he became their chairman of the History Department.
-He also served as the first president of the Society of American Archivists between 1936-1939.
+He also served as the first president of the Society of American Archivists between 1936 and 1939.